michaeluno/amazon-auto-links/readme.txt

 = Is this plugin Amazon Auto Links? =
 Yes, that is the former name of this plugin and it is now Auto Amazon Links.

+= Do ad-block browser add-ons block the outputs of this plugin? = Unfortunately, some ad-block browser add-ons do that.
+To work around it, either rename the plugin installation directory, `amazon-auto-links` to something else or install from the [GitHub repository](https://github.com/michaeluno/amazon-auto-links) using the [Git Updater](https://github.com/afragen/git-updater) plugin.

 == Other Notes ==

 = Shortcode and Function Parameters =